the-turing-way/the-turing-way/book/content/code_styling/Code_Styling.md

 This indicates that the software is in the unrevised/patched alpha stage (0) of the first major release.

 ## Variable Naming
-In maths projects at school,  variables are generally, and unimaginatively called "x","y", and "z".
-This brevity is probably because teachers rightfully do not want to repeatedly write long variable names on the board.
+In maths projects at school,  variables are often unimaginatively named "x","y", and "z".
+This brevity is probably because teachers (understandably) do not want to repeatedly write long variable names on the board.
 In coding however, you have the freedom to name your variables anything you like.
 This can be useful for representing the flow of your script.

 Be creative!

 ![but not too creative: https://xkcd.com/1695/](xkcd1695.png)

 ### Naming conventions
 For clarity and readability, choosing a set of naming conventions for your variables is useful.
 There is a large variety, and some people can be quite vocal about which one is 'correct'^[Again, pick one that is right for you!].
 These include:

 - CamelCase
 - lowerCamelCase